 With this in mind, it’s understandable why there isn’t a “one size fits all” grind.
 (This is why we recommend avoiding pre-ground coffee and always buying whole beans!)

-⭐ This is all super easy with a burr grinder (we'll talk more about why later), and we just so happen to be giving them away for FREE.
+⭐ This is all super easy with a burr grinder (we'll talk more about why later).

 The Right Grind Size for Every Brew Method

 One of the main benefits of buying freshly roasted whole bean coffee is the ability to grind it for whatever brew method you prefer.